 It becomes a little problematic to install an inclinometer casing in a diaphragm wall or a pile.
 The inclinometer casing gets distorted and stressed when firmly tied to a steel structure from bottom to top.
 The heat of hydration and stresses generated during the concreting process may distort and even crack the casing.

 1) The first step is to fix a 150 mm-bore diameter steel guide pipe vertically within the reinforced bar cage.
 The length of the pipe to be installed should be such that its top remains approximately 0.5 m above the current ground level.
 The bottom of the guide pipe should be around 0.5 m above the bottom level of the cage and sealed at the bottom with a concrete plug/plastic cap.

 2) While the cage is being concreted, you need to make sure that the jointing of tube lengths is waterproof to prevent any grout/concrete from entering into it.
-Dented or distorted pipes should not be used as this will make installation of inclinometer access tube difficult or even impossible.
+Dented or distorted pipes should not be used as this will make installation of an inclinometer access tube difficult or even impossible.

-3) We recommend installing an auxiliary guide pipe adjacent to the main guide pipe at 1.25 m approximately centre-to-centre distance at critical monitoring locations.
+3) We recommend installing an auxiliary guide pipe adjacent to the main guide pipe at 1.25 m approximately center-to-center distance at critical monitoring locations.
 This auxiliary pipe can be used in case the main pipe is choked and becomes useless.

 4) Weld the guide pipe firmly to the cage.
-You need to ensure that it remains vertical and is least distorted during lowering of the cage.
+You need to ensure that it remains vertical and is least distorted during the lowering of the cage.

 5) Concrete cage after covering the mouth of the guide pipe.

 6) Flush the guide pipe clean with water and verify depth with the help of a suitable depth measuring device (e.g. a sounding chain) that it is fully open up to the bottom.